mortbopet/NetCracker/README.md

 This will produce a file `adjacency_analysis_x7sALLoc.txt` in the output directory of the `SB_X10Y10` switchbox. directory.
-This file contains a matrix detailing the connections between ins- and outputs towards a CLB.
-This file may be further manipulated or plotted - we recommend using the online tool [Morpheus](https://software.broadinstitute.org/morpheus/) which facilitates easy matrix exploration, clustering etc..
+This file contains a matrix detailing the connections between inputs and outputs of a CLB.
+This file may be further manipulated or plotted - we recommend using the online tool [Morpheus](https://software.broadinstitute.org/morpheus/) which facilitates easy matrix exploration and clustering.

 To view which PIP junctions are included under each clustering group of an adjacency analysis result, refer to the `Group contents` sections within the